If you’re considering engaging an agency for the first time, I created this guide just for you.

 Here are the sources I recommend you use in creating your shortlist:

-• MarketerHire and Mayple connect you with some of the top marketing freelancers and consultants on an on-demand basis.
+- MarketerHire connects you with some of the top marketing freelancers and consultants on an on-demand basis.
 Their big advantage is that they do the (very thorough) vetting process for you.
 As their acceptance rate is under 3%, you can rest assured that you’ll be matched with only the most skilled marketers.

-Also, trying both platforms is risk-free as they give you free credit to start - $500 on MarketerHire, and $300 on Mayple.
+Also, trying the platform is risk-free as they give you free $500 credit to start.

 With these sources in hand, you can begin to put together a shortlist of agencies (or freelancers) that you’d like to reach out to and get to know better.